chudee/currency-go-example/README.md

-# Currency Go Example
+# Test Driven Development Example

-Golang code examples for Test Driven Development with Example from Kent Beck
+This is my coding examples from the book that Test Driven Development with Example by Kent Beck

-## Usage
-For a basic use, see main.go.

-## Development
-Project structure
-The project follows the standard project structure for golang.